18+ Beautiful Botanical Gardens in the South Bay and Southern California

 San Diego Botanic Garden

 Located in downtown San Diego, Balboa Park has over a dozen gardens, including the Japanese Friendship Garden with koi ponds and sand and stone artworks and the Spanish-style Alcazar Garden with colorful tile and 7,000 annuals.
-There is also a 3-acre Inez Grant Parker Memorial Rose Garden with over 1,500 roses blooming from March through December.
+The 3-acre Inez Grant Parker Memorial Rose Garden has over 1,500 roses blooming from March through December.Ā This sprawling park encompasses many other San Diego highlights including the San Diego Zoo and several museums.

 Santa Barbara Botanical Gardens